dimozino/4-solvents/README_ASEC_part2.md

 3. **Parse each PDB** (`ATOM`/`HETATM` records) into per‑atom dicts (serial, name, resname, chain, resid, xyz). [file:315]
 4. **Map ASEC coordinates** by matching `serial` with ASEC indices. [file:315]
 5. **Group by residue** (`(chain, resid, resname)`). [file:315]
-6. For each residue that is not purely ASEC:
+6. For each residue that is not purely solute:
-    - Compute minimal squared distance from any atom in the residue (excluding ASEC atoms) to any ASEC atom. [file:315]
+    - Compute minimal squared distance from any atom in the residue (excluding solute UNK atoms) to any UNK atom. [file:315]
     - If $\text{min} d^2 \le \text{Cutoff}^2$, mark residue as neighbor and store `mindist2`. [file:315]
 7. For each frame:
     - Sort neighbor residues by `mindist2`.